 This one is SUPER important too.
 Let me tell you why.

-Consistency is key to your blog’s growth, and you should be publishing at least one blog post per week and at the same time each week.
+Consistency is key to your blog’s growth, and you should publish at least one blog post per week and at the same time each week.
 This lets Google know that the blog you have created is the real deal and not just another fly-by-night website that will disappear when the hosting expires.

 Pretty cool, right?